bulletmark/mpr/README.md

   -h, --help            show this help message and exit -e, --escape-non-printable
-                        print non-printable bytes/chars as hex codes -c CAPTURE, --capture CAPTURE
+                        print non-printable bytes/chars as hex codes -c, --capture CAPTURE
-                        capture output of the REPL session to given file -x INJECT_CODE, --inject-code INJECT_CODE
+                        capture output of the REPL session to given file -x, --inject-code INJECT_CODE
                         characters to inject at the REPL when Ctrl-J is pressed
-  -i INJECT_FILE, --inject-file INJECT_FILE
+  -i, --inject-file INJECT_FILE
                         file to inject at the REPL when Ctrl-K is pressed

 aliases: r